simonihmig/ember-cli-deploy-cloudformation/README.md

 ## Configuration

-The configurations of this plugin take place in three steps:
+The configuration of this plugin takes place in three steps:

 ### 1. Create a CloudFormation template